pop-team/pop-win/INSTALL.md

 	git clone git://github.com/contiki-os/contiki.git contiki
 	cd contiki
 	git checkout release-3-0

+Contiki 3.0 has a bug with the serialdump utility, so we have to patch it manually :

+	cd tools/sky/
+	rm serialdump-linux

+Open the serialdump.c file and at line 167, replace

+	#ifdef O_SYNC

+with

+	#ifndef O_SYNC

+Now you can recompile the file

+	make
+	cd ../../examples/hello-world

-To compile the example for the sensor and upload it.
+Run the commands below to compile the example for the sensor and upload it.
 Use savetarget if you want to remember the target platform to avoid typing it all the time.

 	make TARGET=z1 hello-world
 	make TARGET=z1 savetarget